Obesity and overweight

 - musculoskeletal disorders (especially osteoarthritis – a highly disabling degenerative disease of the joints);

-- some cancers (endometrial, breast, and colon).
+- some cancers (including endometrial, breast, ovarian, prostate, liver, gallbladder, kidney, and colon).

 Childhood obesity is associated with a higher chance of obesity, premature death and disability in adulthood.
 But in addition to increased future risks, obese children experience breathing difficulties, increased risk of fractures, hypertension, early markers of cardiovascular disease, insulin resistance and psychological effects.